Be Smart, Go Local.

 Multi-target

-The only downside of the FP2’s multi-person detection feature is that live data is not exposed to other smart home ecosystems, like Home Assistant.
-I don’t feel this is a dealbreaker, since automating based on a multi-person person is an overrated feature in my opinion.
+However, the downside of the FP2’s multi-person detection feature is that live data is not exposed to other smart home ecosystems, like Home Assistant.
+I don’t feel this is a dealbreaker, since automating based on live multi-person person is an overrated feature in my opinion.
 It’s better to use predefined detection zones instead – which are exposed as separate entities in Home Assistant.

 Best Presence Sensor with Additional Features